-Fortunately, if you are really committed to enjoying flower in the great outdoors, there are legal cannabis camping opportunities.
+Fortunately, if you are really committed to enjoying flower in the great outdoors, there are a few legal cannabis camping opportunities in every state that’s opened up recreational sales.
 You just have to turn to private lands.

 When it comes to cannabis-friendly campgrounds, you do have options.
 And these options are becoming more plentiful as more states turn to legalizing recreational marijuana.
-Here are some places where you can legally enjoy your cannabis at campgrounds:
+Just since we first published this article in 2018, the number of campgrounds on this list has doubled.
+And we’ll keep adding to it every time we hear of a 420-friendly campground.
+Here are some places where you can currently enjoy your cannabis at campgrounds coast to coast:

 Smoke on the Water is the latest incarnation of the old lodge at Lake Selmac, Oregon.
 This cannabis-friendly campground has kayak, canoe, and SUP rentals like other lake resorts, as well as serious bass and trout fishing opportunities.
 It also has five acres upon which you can take in the scenery while enjoying your smoke.
 Not only do they have comfortable year-round accommodations and discounts for veterans, they sometimes host special events, too, like a women’s-only marijuana retreat called the Glowing Goddess Getaway.